-Carolyn Defrin, student, PhD Arts and Creative IndustriesStudent and freelance artist, Carolyn Defrin, tell us about her collaborative research with Hammersmith United Charities and gives crucial advice to others considering a PhD
+Carolyn Defrin, student, PhD Arts and Creative IndustriesStudent and freelance artist, Carolyn Defrin, tells us about her collaborative research with Hammersmith United Charities and gives crucial advice to others considering a PhD

 Carolyn Defrin is a PhD student at LSBU whose research has been collaborative with Hammersmith United Charities, a local West London community grants giving organisation.